akiroqw/economic_discord_bot/README.md

 * Clone repository
 ```
 $ git clone https://github.com/akiroqw/DiscordBot.git
-$ cd AkiroDiscordBot
+$ open a project in VS Code
+$ open the terminal and install the necessary libraries using:
 ```
-* Install the necessary libraries using the requirements.txt
 ```
 $ pip install -r requirements.txt
 ```